 With intensive outpatient programs, the transition period can be much simpler because patients continue living in the real world and carrying out their usual activities for the duration of their treatment.
 This can potentially make it a lot easier and less stressful for patients to progress and proceed with their regular lives as treatment comes to a close.

 Lighthouse can help find the program for you or your loved one’s recovery.
-With an array of options, from Sober Living to Intensive Outpatient Drug and Alcohol Rehab in Dallas, TX, our caring professionals will work alongside you to help you achieve your specific goals in recovery.
+With an array of options, from Sober Living to our Dallas intensive outpatient program, our caring professionals will work alongside you to help you achieve your specific goals in recovery.
 Each program can be further personalized to address the coping skills, grounding mechanisms, and life skills that are most pertinent to each individual.